syncfusion-content/angular-docs/angular/SunburstChart/Legend.md

 ### Customization

 ## Legend Item Size and border
-You can change the size of the legend items by using the `itemStyle.width` and `itemStyle.height` propertys.
+You can change the size of the legend items by using the `itemStyle.width` and `itemStyle.height` property.
 To change the legend item border, use `border`property of the legend .

 {% highlight js %}